yedukondaluvelpuri969-art/Smart_Travel_Planner/README.md

 ## 👨‍💻 Developed By

-**Nelapati Veladri**
+**Yedukondalu Velpuri**

-B.Tech Final Year Student
+B.Tech Third Year Student

-Department of Computer Science
+Department of Computer Science and Engineering

 ---